On the off chance that you’ve been physically tallying cells this time, you’re treating it terribly.

 In the event that() to Check Condition of a Logical Expression

 In the event that you need to test whether a specific condition is valid or bogus, at that point the IF capacity will be definitely suited to your strengths.

-To start with, the test alludes to the articulation which you need to test (to see if it’s actual or bogus).
+- To start with, the text alludes to the articulation which you need to test (to see if it’s actual or bogus).